Fees for Junior hockey

 - Talented, experienced and qualified coaches from the region who are closely monitored for attention to detail.

-- Riverside Hockey Club is synonymous with top hockey in Durban, KZN and South Africa having delveoped and grown many provincial and international players, some of whom currently play in our men’s and women’s 1st teams and are involved in Riverside’s junior programme as coaches.
+- Riverside Hockey Club is synonymous with top hockey in Durban, KZN and South Africa having developed and grown many provincial and international players, some of whom currently play in our men’s and women’s 1st teams and are involved in Riverside’s Junior programme as coaches.

 - It is fun and challenging to participate in the Riverside Hockey programme!

-Riverside Hockey is excited to confirm the following senior coaching staff for the 2016 programme:
+Riverside Hockey Club is excited to confirm the following senior coaching staff for the 2020 programme:

-Head Coach: Mini Hockey – Caryn Springate formerly Bentley (former SA player capped 99 times), has coached and developed mini hockey programmes in South Africa, Spain and the UK, former coach of league winning Irish Premier league team)
+Head Coach: Mini Hockey – Caryn Springate formerly Bentley (former SA player capped 99 times), has coached and developed mini hockey programmes in South Africa, Spain and the UK, former coach of winning Irish Premier league team).

 The primary focus of mini hockey is the technical development of each individual player to their maximum potential, within a fun, non-pressurised environment.
 Player development takes precedence over results in matches, festivals and tournaments and, whilst there is a strong focus on fun and playing with your friends, this is underpinned by an ongoing quest to improve coaches and coaching in line with international best practice, thereby ensuring that the necessary levels of intensity are achieved in training.

-The focus of youth hockey is also on the technical individual development of players, although there is a strong additional theme of tactical awareness introduced into these sessions primarily through the Reach programme.
+The focus of youth hockey is also on the technical individual development of players, although there is a strong additional theme of tactical awareness introduced into these sessions primarily through the Riverside Reach programme sponsored by Varsity College.

 Riverside Hockey provides regular opportunities for all coaches who coach Junior Hockey to participate in training courses which obtain national coaching grade certificates.
 This requirement is in addition to ongoing practical sessions with the coaching supervisory staff within the club.

-The working group of parents is responsible for making the strategic decisions to ensure that the Riverside HC Junior Section and the Hockey @ Riverside programme is properly governed and that hockey within the junior ranks continues to thrive at Riverside.
+The working group of parents is responsible for making the strategic decisions to ensure that the Riverside HC Junior Section and the Riverside REACH programme is properly governed and that hockey within the junior ranks continues to thrive at Riverside.

 This working group has representation on the main Riverside Hockey Club committee and strives to develop junior hockey within the guidelines of the club’s overall strategic vision.

-The Working Group is always looking for assistance and anyone who is interested in assisting should please let one of the members of the Working Group know.
+The Working Group is always looking for assistance and anyone who is interested in assisting should please email email@example.com or let one of the members of the Working Group know.

-In 2014 Spur became a major sponsor of the Riverside Hockey programme including the annual Spur Riverside Festival, which is hosted by Riverside and one of the country’s biggest mini hockey festivals hosting almost 1000 participants.
+In 2014, Spur became a major sponsor of the Riverside Hockey programme, including the annual Spur Riverside Mini Hockey Festival, which is hosted by Riverside Sports and is one of the country’s biggest mini hockey festivals, with almost 1000 participants.

-There are other opportunities to sponsor different aspects of the programme and the club and if you are interested in further details, please mail firstname.lastname@example.org
+There are other opportunities to sponsor different aspects of the programme and the club and if you are interested in further details, please email firstname.lastname@example.org

-The structure of the season will be broken into Friday evening (Mini) and Monday evening (Youth) coaching sessions.
+The structure of the season will be broken into Friday evening (Mini) and Monday evening (REACH) coaching sessions.
 Festivals, will include matches against other clubs.
-Dates and times of all training sessions and competitions will be advised.
+Dates and times of all training sessions and festivals will be advised.

 Each session will consist of a structured programme and, in order to maximise the quality of the coaching, an optimum player-to-coach ratio will be maintained.